mdibella-dev/mdb-theme-blocks-two/README.md

-#Marco Di Bella - Blocks
+#Marco Di Bella - Blocks 2
 This plugin adds custom blocks to the Gutenberg editor for use in Marco Di Bella's personal WordPress theme (mdb-theme-fse).
+Based on mdb-theme-blocks (1.2.0).

 __Contributors:__ mdibella-dev

-__Tags:__ gutenberg, block-editor, blocks, full-site-editing, translation-ready
+__Tags:__ gutenberg, block-editor, blocks, full-site-editing, translation-ready, blocks

 __Requires at least:__ WordPress 6.0